 - e-News for Payroll Professionals - information specifically affecting federal payroll tax returns

 - e-News for Tax Professionals - news for tax professionals, links to resources on IRS.gov and local news and events by state

 - e-News for Small Businesses - information about IRS small business outreach products and programs

 - IRS Guidewire - advance copies of tax guidance

 - IRS Newswire - news releases issued by the IRS National Media Relations Office

 SSA/IRS Reporter Newsletter

-  Access to current and past editions of this quarterly newsletter for employers.
+Access the current edition of this quarterly newsletter for employers.

 W-2 News for Employers and Small Businesses